Sale of the Century: Original format

 Three contestants competed each day, usually a returning champion and two challengers, and were each given $20 at the start of the game.
 Except for Fame Game questions, contestants earned $5 for a correct answer and were penalized $5 for an incorrect answer.
 A contestant's score, however, could not be reduced below $0.
-Contestants could buzz-in before the question was finished, but had to answer based only on whatever information the host had read to that point.
+Contestants could buzz-in before the question was finished, but had to answer based only on whatever information the host had read to that point; only one contestant could answer a question.

 Three Instant Bargains were played per game, with the prizes' retail values and sale prices increasing as the game progressed.
 In some cases, the host would reduce the price and/or offer extra cash to entice a contestant to make a purchase.
 During an Instant Bargain, only the player in the lead could purchase the prize available; in the event of a tie, the first player to buzz-in (if any) received the prize.
 For a brief time in early 1984, any contestant who bought an Instant Bargain could win back the money they spent by correctly answering a "Money Back Question" immediately afterward.
+Also, on occasion, any Instant Bargains that were not bought would be packaged as part of a "Garage Sale".
+If the player(s) in the lead did not elect to buy the Garage Sale package, the other contestants were invited to buy the prize set, unlike the normal Instant Bargains.

 Three Fame Game rounds were played per game as well.
 The first half of each round consisted of a "who-am-I?"-style question, starting with obscure clues and proceeding to easier ones as the host continued.
 A contestant who buzzed in with a correct answer played the second half of the round; giving an incorrect answer eliminated a player from the round, but with no score penalty.
 If none of the contestants answered correctly, the second half of the round was skipped.

 The contestant who answered correctly was given a choice of nine spaces on the Fame Game board, each displaying the face of a celebrity.
 Eight of the spaces hid either small bonus prizes or various amounts of cash, some of which offered the contestant a choice between taking either the money or an extra turn.
 Hidden behind one space was a $25 Money Card, which added that amount to the contestant's score.
 Spaces were removed from play as they were revealed.
-After the third playing, the host asked three final questions to end the game.
+After the third playing, the host asked three final $5 toss-up questions to end the game.

 The contestant with the highest final score became the champion.
-If the match ended in a tie, the tied players were asked one more question.
+If the match ended in a tie, the tied players were asked one more question (originally in the Fame Game format, soon changed to an ordinary toss-up).
 Buzzing in and answering correctly won the game, while answering incorrectly resulted in a loss.
 In both cases, the losing contestants kept all cash and prizes they had accumulated, including their final scores in cash.